Town of Canandaigua Cemeteries

 Location: South Side of Emerson at Sand Hill Road

-Located in the northwest corner of the town.
+Located in the northwest corner of the Town.
 This plot is fenced in.
 It was never a public cemetery.
-There are 20 stones dating from the middle of the 19th Century, including Samuel Tilton 1859.
-The most recent is 1882.
-It is maintained by the Town.
+There are numerous stones dating from the middle of the 19th century, including Samuel Tilton 1859.
+The most recent is 1891.
+The Cemetery is maintained by the Town.

 Location: East Side of New Michigan Road North of Yerkes Road